 Build a core network

-A safe and low-stress bicycle network circles around and through the heart of Bethesda that gets kids to school, commuters to work, and shoppers to stores.
+A safe and low-stress bicycle network circles around and through the heart of Bethesda geting kids to school, commuters to work, and shoppers to stores.
 New protected bike lanes and low-stress bikeways connect the Interim Georgetown Branch Trail into downtown Bethesda and create safe crossings of Wisconsin Ave and Old Georgetown Road.

 Existing network in Green.
 Proposed core network in Red.